 Region 6 Plan Revision

-The Forest Service has evaluated what we heard from our partners and the public during the 19 listening sessions held last year as well as to other feedback received since then.
+The Forest Service has evaluated what we heard from our partners and the public during the 19 listening sessions held in 2015 as well as to other feedback received since then.
 We have several work groups in place that are designing an analytical framework and public engagement approach with the goal to provide regional consistency while fostering and maintaining local ownership.
 This work is being completed in what is called the pre-assessment phase.

 The tasks done by these work groups will inform and support the first phase of the revision process called the Assessment phase.
 Based on lessons learned, the information collected during pre-assessment will also help us to better engage with the public and stakeholders as the 2012 Planning Rule describes.
 In late 2016 we will evaluate the integrated products that the work groups are developing.
-That evaluation will shape our next steps, with the aim of approaching the Assessment phase of plan revision in late 2017 or early 2018.
+That evaluation will shape our next steps, with the aim of approaching the Assessment phase of plan revision in early 2018.

 Sign up for plan revision updates: PlanRevisionListeningSessions@fs.fed.us